Berkeley-CS61B/website-sp24/projects/proj0/index.md

 [See here for a video introduction to this task.](https://www.youtube.com/watch?v=13rdFndFNXc)

-In `Model.java`, fill in the `emptySpaceExists(Board b)` method.
+In `Model.java`, fill in the `emptySpaceExists()` method.
 (Don't modify any other files.)

-This method should return true if any of the tiles in the given board are null.
+This method should return true if any of the tiles on the board are null.

 ### Starter code: Board coordinates